Bulldog Drummond: Short stories

-These short stories are all by McNeile.
+These short stories are all by McNeile, and are collected in the 1984 publication 'Sapper' The Best Short Stories edited by Jack Adrian.

 Stage

-McNeile and Gerald du Maurier adapted the first novel, Bulldog Drummond for the stage, where it was shown at Wyndham's Theatre during the 1921–22 season. du Maurier played the title role in a run of 428 performances.
+McNeile and Gerald du Maurier adapted the first novel, for the stage; Bulldog Drummond was shown at Wyndham's Theatre during the 1921–22 season.
+Du Maurier played the title role in a run of 428 performances.
 Du Maurier again played the role on 8 November 1932 in a special charity performance at the Royal Adelphi Theatre attended by King George V. The play also ran in New York during the same season, with A. E. Matthews as Drummond.
 McNeile also wrote The Way Out, which was staged at the Comedy Theatre, London in January 1930 with Ian Hunter as Drummond.
 A third Drummond play, Bulldog Drummond Hits Out, was co-written by McNeile and Fairlie.
 It went on a tour of the UK in 1937 with Henry Edwards as Drummond, and opened on 21 December 1937 at the Savoy Theatre, London, where it had a short run.
 Fairlie later turned the storyline into the novel Bulldog Drummond on Dartmoor, published in 1938.

 In 1974 the play Bullshot Crummond, by Ron House, was staged with Alan Shearman as Crummond.
 The play was subsequently made into the 1983 film Bullshot.